DashikiBulbasaur/chartodo/README.md

 Chartodo is a simple CLI todo list program written in Rust, which includes many features that I thought would be useful.
 Essentially, I wanted to make a todo list I would actually use.

-You can create tasks with a deadline, and tasks that repeat on a set interval.
+What separates it from most terminal todo programs is that you can create tasks with a deadline and tasks that repeat.

 ![gif](chartodo_example_2.gif)